cerner/terra-dev-site/src/terra-dev-site/doc/Configuration.b/site.config.a.doc.md

     /* The default direction of the site. 'ltr' is the default direction. */
     defaultDirection: 'ltr',

-    /* Configuration relating to the extensions section of the site. */
+    /* The configuration for adding the external extensions section of the site. */
     extensions: {
       /** The url to link to github.
 If this is supplied a github extension will be display with a link to the supplied url.
        * Defaulted to the repository url specified in the <root_dir>/package.json.